raymond30031/raymond30031.github.io/_notes/PLR/side_project.md

 see line 73 where the transformations are loaded in to states for optimization see line 103 goes through each frame and saves the new optimized frame in the end of the function, it returns the number of tracked feature points.

+Sparse Image alignment solves the transformation from last frame to current frame.
+It incrementally optimize, starting with identity transformation, the objective to reduce the photometric error of the known 3D points that are visible in the last frame.
+The residual is compute between the patches of pixels of the 3D points projection in both frames.

+### Pose Refinement

 ### Questions while reading SVO code